biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies.clstr`
-	* This is the clustering information for protein families, formatted using extension-fasta style based on the version of CD-hit clustering file.
+	* This is the clustering information for protein families, formatted using an extension-fasta style based on the version of CD-hit clustering file.

 	**6. Sequences of protein families**